zepinglee/citeproc-lua/test/NOTES.md

   ending in a number, or alphabetic strings consisting entirely of characters appropriate to a roman numeral."
 This won't catch 4a-5a or IIa-VIb.

-### position_IbidWithLocator

-Why is "ibid" converted to title case?

 ### position_IbidWithSuffix